yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

          GET https://api.meshydb.com/{accountName}/projections/{projectionName}?orderBy={ "Name": -1 } HTTP/1.1
          Authentication: Bearer {access_token}

-To add additional filters it can be extended as follows.
+Additional filters can be extended as follows.

 This example will order by Name descending then Age ascending.